Statement on the Closure of John F Kennedy Drive East

 de Young Museum, "California Spring," Albert Bierstadt

 The Fine Arts Museums of San Francisco fully support the intention behind Slow Streets.
 We are pro-bike, pro-pedestrian, pro-public transportation, and pro-equitable access.
 Meanwhile, as the City’s art institution, we are proud to serve constituents from all walks of life and in every neighborhood of San Francisco.
 As such, we support the modified and safe reopening of JFK East with access for all.
 The closure has disproportionately impacted members of the community with limited mobility.
 While it is great for those who can walk or bike to the de Young, it negatively impacts a significant group of our local community, including people with disabilities, those with ADA placards, the elderly, families with infants and young children, and others.
-Due to impacts from the COVID-19 pandemic, the SFMTA is currently running 70% of pre-COVID service and has reduced capacity by 70%, making it even more challenging for residents to get to Golden Gate Park.
-SFMTA has projected to restore service up to 85% of pre-COVID levels in 2022.
+Due to impacts from the COVID-19 pandemic, the SFMTA has limited service and lines, making it even more challenging for residents to get to Golden Gate Park.

 According to the CDC, the most common disability type, mobility, affects 1 in 7 adults and 2 in 5 adults age 65 and older.
 The Music Concourse parking garage, which is controlled by a third party, not the de Young, is not a viable option for many visitors to the park due to the high cost of parking.